qgazq/mixxx_numark_mixtrack_platinum_fx/README.md

 Instead when a deck comes active, we assume the "alt" one isn't.

 Changed the browse button to have acceleration, and by default shift now increases the acceleration a lot (to match the description in the manual)
+Holding left shift while pressing browse does "GoToItem" which opens a folder in the left pannel, and loads the track to an empty deck on the right.
+Holding right shift while pressing loads the track into the preview deck and plays it (or stops it if its already playing)

 Added up down arrows for bpm matching
 Added caching to this so they are only sent to the decks if they have changed (or start up and deck switch)